networknt/light-doc/content/en/faq/test-multi-config.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-As most module in light-4j has a config file and there are different options available to change the behaviour of the module through config.
-When writing unit tests, we want to test the module behaviours in different configuration.
+As most modules in light-4j have a config file, there are different options available to change the behaviour of the module through config.
+When writing unit tests, we want to test the module behaviours in different configurations.

 The config module supports loading config file from module local, application, classpath and system property specified directory.
 The following example will construct and load